mnamegaurav/facematch/README.md

 #### This is a Web Application which matches your Query image to your Reference Database and then retrieving the image from the database with the highest similarity.

-This project is build using -
+This project is build using React.
-    - Django and Django Rest Framework
-    - React

 #### This is how this application works -